bzmp125/fix-zimbabwe/readme.md

 <img src="./static/images/local_man.jpg" alt="drawing" width="600" height="336"/>

+## Issues

+If you would like to file an issue, use one of our issue templates to get started.

 ## Documentation

 If you want to read about using Fix-Zimbabwe or develop further, the [Documentation](https://github.com/bzmp125/fix-zimbabwe/readme.md) is free and available online.